WH, states see rising interest in COVID-19 shots after mandates, dreadful hospital scenes

 Federal and state officials say they’re seeing renewed interest in the COVID-19 shots as the delta variant fills hospitals along the Gulf Coast, and the public and private sectors condition employment on getting vaccinated.

-The White House late Thursday said the U.S. administered just over 1 million doses, including 562,000 getting their initial shots, in the most recent day of reporting.
+The White House on Friday said the U.S. administered just over 1 million doses on consecutive days, with more than 500,000 getting their initial shots on each of those days.

 “First 1M day reported in nearly seven weeks!
-31% week-over week increase in the daily average of people completing their vaccine series, maximizing their protection against Delta,” tweeted Cyrus Shahpar, the White House COVID-19 data director.
+31% week-over-week increase in the daily average of people completing their vaccine series, maximizing their protection against Delta,” Cyrus Shahpar, the White House COVID-19 data director, tweeted late Thursday.

+On Friday, he said the U.S. tallied a second million-dose day and the country hit a milestone of 200 million people with at least one dose in them.

-The U.S. has been averaging around 675,000 doses per day in mid-August, up from around 435,000 in mid-July, though far below the 3.4 million peak in April when the general population became eligible and demand was highest.
+The U.S. has been averaging around 675,000 doses per day in mid-August, up from about 435,000 in mid-July, though far below the 3.4 million peak in April when the general population became eligible and demand was highest.

 The spike comes as the airwaves are filled with reports of overflowing hospitals in some places and patients who express regret about refusing the vaccines.